 Appointments: Walk-in consultations are accepted, but you are encouraged to schedule an appointment online or by calling extension 2205.

 The Learning Center, which is located in APEX (Gault library) offers a variety of academic support services, programs and 1:1 meetings available to all students.
 Popular areas of support include time management techniques, class preparation tips and test taking strategies.
 In addition the Learning Center coordinates peer-tutoring for several academic departments.
-Students are encouraged to schedule an appointment at the APEX front desk or call x2595.
+Students are encouraged to schedule an appointment at the APEX front desk or visiting the Learning Center website for additional options.

-The Learning Center also coordinates accommodations for students with diagnosed disabilities.
-At the beginning of the semester, students should contact Amber Larson, Director of the Learning Center (ext.
-2595; email@example.com), to make arrangements for securing appropriate accommodations.
-Although the Learning Center will notify professors of students with documented disabilities and the approved accommodations, it is the responsibility of the students to speak with professors during the first week of each semester.
-If a student does not request accommodations or does not provide documentation, faculty are under no obligation to provide accommodations.
+The Learning Center also coordinates accommodationsfor students with diagnosed disabilities.
+At the beginning of the semester, students should contact the Learning Center (ext.
+2595) to make arrangements for securing appropriate accommodations.
+Although the Learning Center will notify professors of students with documented disabilities and the approved accommodations, students are encouraged to speak with professors during the first week of each semester.
+If a student does not request accommodations or does not provide documentation to the Learning Center, faculty are under no obligation to provide accommodations.

 We will use this Voices website to distribute readings and announcements, to post questions about the reading, and to continue discussions outside of class.